norahellstadius/AC215_MOMA_LISA/README.md

 * `src/deployment/inventory.yml` : This file is used to specify the VM instance, and the containers that will be run on it.

 ### Bucket structure
-The following is our current structue of files on Google Cloud Storage.
+The following is our current structure of files on Google Cloud Storage.

     ├── saved_predictions
     │   └── instance_id